 (Default) Grade items are calculated using a points system in which the points assigned to each grade item are totaled for the final grade.

 Grade items are calculated using the points system, but a formula is used to set conditions around how grade items contribute to the final grade.
-(Very few people choose this method.)
+(Very few people choose this method; we recommend that if you feel a need to use the formula gradebook, you contact your LSC-Online Representative.)

 Step 2: Final Grade Released